 Living in Florida has its perks – fun in the sun, plenty of activities, and great food.
 However, when a small tropical storm unexpectedly turns into a bloated, oversized monster of wind and rain, it’s important to be prepared.
 Below is a guide for what to do before, during, and after a hurricane to ensure you and your loved ones stay safe.

 Before a Hurricane:

 - Build or restock an emergency preparedness kit.
-Be sure to include key items like a flashlight, batteries, cash and first aid supplies.
+Key items to include are a flashlight, batteries, cash, and first aid supplies.

 - Have drinking water ready for use.

-- Be sure to keep your primary vehicle in good working condition and keep the gas tank full.
-Stock it with emergency supplies and a fresh change of clothes.
+- Keep your primary vehicle in good working condition, and stock it with emergency supplies and a fresh change of clothes.

-- Plan how to communicate with family members if you lose power – even consider building an emergency communication plan.
+- Plan how to communicate with family members if you lose power.
+Consider building an emergency communication plan.

 - Turn off propane tanks and unplug small appliances.

 - Close storm shutters and stay away from windows.
 Flying glass from broken windows can be dangerous.